Mr-0racle/certifi/README.md

-# Certoshi - A Decentralized Certificate Issuance and Verification System powered by Ethereum Smart Contracts
+# Certifi - A Decentralized Certificate Issuance and Verification System powered by Ethereum Smart Contracts

 ![](https://i.imgur.com/fPlaUCp.jpg)

 You can view the DEMO of the application [here](https://youtu.be/ZZOoJguZkeY)!! 🚀

-You are welcome to visit the live website connected to the Ethereum Rinkeby network at https://certoshi.vercel.app/ 😁
+You are welcome to visit the live website connected to the Ethereum Rinkeby network at https://Certifi.vercel.app/ 😁

 [Click here to view other screenshots of our application!](#Use-Cases)